helm/charts/stable/spring-cloud-data-flow/README.md

 `minikube service my-release-grafana --url`

-On a platform that provides a LoadBalancer such as GKE, the following can be checked against until the `EXTERNAL-IP` field is populated with the assigned load balancer IP:
+On a platform that provides a LoadBalancer such as GKE, the following can be checked against until the `EXTERNAL-IP` field is populated with the assigned load balancer IP address:

 `kubectl get svc my-release-grafana`